intrinio/javascript-sdk/docs/IndexApi.md

 # **getStockMarketIndexDataPointText**
 > &#39;String&#39; getStockMarketIndexDataPointText(identifier, tag)

-Get Stock Market Index Data Point (Text)
+Data Point (Text) for Stock Market Index

 Returns a text value for the given &#x60;tag&#x60; for the Stock Market Index with the given &#x60;identifier&#x60;